devzendo/digimorse/README.md

 digimorse
 =========
-There's currently not much to see here, except the idea and some very early code... perhaps come back later?
+There's currently not much to see here, except the idea and some very early code... there's no graphical user interface, it's all command line tools and experiments... perhaps come back later?

 This is an EXPERIMENT in taking Morse code, in real-time, encoding it, wrapping